-After finalising this course, students will be able to:
+After finalizing the course, students will be able to:

-- Self-evaluate and reflect after interactive in-class work and individual assignment.
+8. Self-evaluate and reflect after interactive in-class work and individual assignments.

 On the right side of programme front page of the E-guide you will find links to the website and timetables, uSis and Brightspace.